expectedparrot/edsl/docs/remote_inference.rst

 Job details and costs
 ---------------------

-When you run a job, you will be charged credits based on the number of tokens used.
+When you run a job, you are charged credits based on the number of tokens used.

-Before running a job, you can estimate the job cost by calling the `estimate_job_cost()` method on the `Job` object (a survey combined with one or more models).
+Before running a job, you can estimate the cost of the job by calling the `estimate_job_cost()` method on the `Job` object (a survey combined with one or more models).
-This will return information about the estimated total cost, input tokens, output tokens, and model costs:
+This will return information about the estimated total cost, input tokens, output tokens, and per-model costs:

 Example: